input-output-hk/iogx/README.md

 | `hlint` | `.hlint.yaml` |
 | `hindent` | `.hindent.yaml` |

-Currently there is no way to change the location nor the name of these configuration files.
+Currently there is no way to change the location of the configuration files.

-Each tool knows which file extensions to look for, which files to ignore, and how to modify the files in-place, if possible.
+Each tool knows which file extensions to look for, which files to ignore, and how to modify the files in-place.

 ### 3.8.6. `extraOptions`